-Recently, I heard a sermon at church, and it really kicked me in the pants.
+Recently, I heard a sermon at church, and it really kicked me in the butt.
 This message, along with a number of other pieces falling into place at just the right time, got me thinking about how I use my time.

 Anything that looked remotely interesting, I watched.
 I mean power-watched.
 I actually binged on online courses the way I used to binge-watch Friends, The Office or Parks and Rec.
-In about two weeks, I’d worked my way through so many classes I found myself, almost overwhelmed, with the desire to get
+In about two weeks, I’d worked my way through so many classes I found myself, almost overwhelmed, with the desire to get. stuff. done.

 The pieces I want to share today are some of the most powerful nuggets of information I have taken away from these last few weeks.

 This exercise really opened my eyes to the fact, I am a writer.
 With so many talented writers and bloggers, I started taking notes and reading as many as I could.
 I found others had similar emotions and struggles related to their writing.
-In fact, Jeff Goins, someone I’ve read a lot of and about in the last few weeks (no stalking intended), shared a similar piece of second-hand advice in his book, It’s Not Too Late.
-That piece of advice read, “You are a writer.
-You just need to write.”
-Dagger.
+In fact, Jeff Goins, someone I’ve read a lot of and about in the last few weeks, shared a similar piece of second-hand advice in his book, It’s Not Too Late.

 Add it all together and see the results in the blog before you.
 I decided to stop sinking all my time into work, preparing for work, and recovering from work and start pursuing what I really want to do.
 What I really want to do is write.
 I have a feeling it will take some time to catch up with myself and all the words that have been waiting to be spilled out for so many years.
 Until then, read quickly, I promise more thoughts are coming.